-VI.
-EXPERIMENTAL RESULTS
+6 EXPERIMENTAL RESULTS

-We use reversible benchmarks from [29].
+We use reversible benchmarks from [30].
 We evaluate our methods in terms of area cost, power cost and fault tolerance performance.
 We consider three measures for area costs: 1) reversible cost, 2) quantum cost, and 3) CMOS cost.
 As previously explained in the preliminaries section, for reversible cost we basically use reversible gate counts, and for quantum cost we use a measure in Table 1.
-For CMOS cost, we report an estimation of occupied die area using TSMC 0.18 μ m technology.
+For CMOS cost, we report an estimation of occupied die area using TSMC 0.18 $\mu$ m technology.
 Beside that CMOS estimated power values are also reported.
 CMOS area and power results are obtained using the Genus tool in Cadence.

 For fault tolerance analysis, in each try we inject a randomly placed switching fault into a circuit node that causes a bit flip, and check the resulted output errors.
-Detection and correction rates represent the ratio of the number of tries where errors are detected/corrected at the output to the total number of tries, using Monte Carlo simulation.
+Detection and correction rates represent the ratio of the number of tries where errors are detected/corrected at the output to the total number of tries, using a Monte Carlo method.
 For the single parity scheme, errors are detected iff they occur in odd numbers at the output.
-And for the Hamming coded scheme, all of the errors are detected except those occurring in numbers multiplicand of d.
+And for the Hamming coded scheme, all of the errors are detected/corrected except those occurring in numbers multiplicand of d.
 In our study d is 3.
-And correction rate for Hamming coded scheme is the ratio of single fault at the output to the total number of trials.